 CORPORATE GOVERNANCE AND RISK MANAGEMENT

-In 2023, the Company continued to be ranked favourably in the Singapore Governance and Transparency Index (SGTI) 2023, ranking joint 5th amongst listed companies in Singapore.
+In 2024, the Company continued to be ranked favourably in the Singapore Governance and Transparency Index (SGTI) 2024, ranking 2nd amongst listed companies in Singapore.
 The SGTI assesses companies on their corporate governance disclosure and practices, as well as the timeliness, accessibility and transparency of the announcement of their financial results.
-For our full Corporate Governance Report, please refer to the CDL Annual Report 2023.
+For more information, please refer to the CDL Corporate Governance Report booklet accompanying the CDL Annual Report 2024.

 Board Diversity

-In December 2021, SGX announced new requirements for listed companies to provide climate-related disclosures based on the TCFD Recommendations.
-Issuers are required to set a board diversity policy from 2022 and provide details such as diversity targets, plans, timelines and progress in their annual reports.
-In 2022, the Board, on the recommendation of the board-level Nominating Committee (NC), updated its Board Diversity Policy.
+In 2022, the Board, in line with SGX requirements and on the recommendation of the board-level Nominating Committee (NC), updated its Board Diversity Policy.
 The Board Diversity Policy sets out a clear policy and framework for promoting diversity on CDL’s Board and is uploaded on the CDL corporate website.

-As of end 2023, CDL had two female directors – Mrs Carol Fong and Mrs Wong Ai Ai – out of ten directors.
-This brings female representation on the Company’s Board to 20%.
+Mrs Carol Fong, Mrs Wong Ai Ai, Ms Jennifer Duong Young and Ms Wong Su Yen – out of eleven directors.
+This brings female representation on the Company’s Board to 36%.

-Besides gender diversity, the NC also considered other aspects of Board diversity such as age, skills, knowledge and experience in its review of the composition and mix of the Board and Board Committees.
-The NC has put in place a skills matrix to help identify gaps in the Board and the Board Committees.
+Besides gender diversity, the Nominating and Remuneration Committee* (NRC) also considered other aspects of Board diversity such as age, sustainability-related skills, knowledge and experience in its review of the composition and mix of the Board and Board Committees.
+The NRC has put in place a skills matrix to ensure that the Board is equipped to oversee sustainability strategies, as well as help to identify gaps in the Board and the Board Committees.
 The skills matrix classifies skills, experience and knowledge of the existing Directors into the following several broad categories:

-- Management expertise, for example strategic planning, leadership and customer-based experience; and
+- Management expertise, for example in strategic planning, leadership and customer-based experience; and

-- Professional skills in specific areas for example, audit/ finance, risk, digital/information technology, sustainability and legal.
+- Professional skills in specific areas such as audit/ finance, risk, digital/information technology, legal, and sustainability

 Business Ethics And Compliance